 Remember, though, that agile is not something you work at and then suddenly become.
 As you approach what you think of today as agile, you'll realize there's always further to go.

-How do I get started with becoming Agile?
+How do I get started with agile software development?

 The approach we advocate is to iterate toward agility.
 Create an improvement backlog of all the things your organization could do better or could do in a more agile manner.
 Invite others to join this effort, particularly those with a passion for improving the development process or with agile experience either in your company or with a prior employer.